Dips-1991/My_Blogs/cll71vfcj000109lhausmaefq.md

 ### 💻 ***Host Networking***

 Bridge networks are what you’ll most commonly use to connect your containers.
-Let’s also explore the capabilities of host networks, where containers attach directly to your host’s interfaces.
+Let’s also explore the capabilities of host networks, where containers attach directly to your host’s interfaces instead of `docker0` network.
 You can enable host networking for a container by connecting it to the built-in `host` network

 Here we will create `nginx web server` container in it and try to access it from the localhost